FredHutch/easybuild-life-sciences/docs/ermine.md

   nav: "docs"
 ---

-ermine is a GPU server owned by the Phil Bradley's lab.
-Deployed 2022.
+ermine is a GPU server owned by Phil Bradley's lab.

   | System Info |
   |-------------|-------|